 Healthcare practitioners working in blood sciences perform blood and other bodily fluids testing.
 Whether an order of draw is still required has been an ongoing debate within the profession.
-By reviewing evidence, researchers have provided clear guidance for best practice that can be used to drive standardisation across Europe.
+By reviewing evidence, researchers have now provided clear guidance for best practice that can be used to drive standardisation across Europe.

+When a patient requires blood tests, often more than one tube is required.
+These blood tubes may contain different additives which may affect certain results should they contaminate another tube.
 For this reason, an order of draw was established.
 However, the initial evidence that contamination was a problem was based on a study from 1982 using just five patients.

-The authors found that multiple studies showed that under ideal conditions for blood sampling, there was no effect from the order of blood tube collection on sample results.
-Indicating that in this setting there was no requirement for an order of draw.
-Nevertheless, studies that looked at real world situations where conditions are frequently not ideal provided clear evidence that contamination does still occur.
+They found multiple studies to show that under ideal conditions for blood sampling, there was no effect from the order of blood tube collection on sample results – indicating that in this setting there was no requirement for an order of draw.
+Nevertheless, studies that looked at real world situations, where conditions are frequently not ideal, provided clear evidence that contamination does still occur.

-Both facts led the authors to always recommend that an order of draw remains part of the blood collection process and has resolved an on-going debate in the profession as to whether an order of draw was still required.
+Both facts led the authors to recommend that an order of draw remains part of the blood collection process, having resolved an on-going debate in the profession as to whether an order of draw was still required.

-Read the original article here
+Read the original article here for free:

-Gunn Kristensen, Giuseppe Lippi, Mads Nybo, Ana-Maria Simundic: Order of blood draw: Opinion Paper by the European Federation for Clinical Chemistry and Laboratory Medicine (EFLM) Working Group for the Preanalytical Phase (WG-PRE).
-21.07.2016
+Gunn Kristensen, Giuseppe Lippi, Mads Nybo, Ana-Maria Simundic: Order of blood draw: Opinion Paper by the European Federation for Clinical Chemistry and Laboratory Medicine (EFLM) Working Group for the Preanalytical Phase (WG-PRE), 21.07.2016.